ding-lab/somaticwrapper/README.md

 exonic: output exonic region: 1 Yes, 0 No, Default Yes

-smg: smg gene list that escapes the 0.05 vaf cut-off
+smg: smg gene list that escapes the somatic >=0.05 vaf  and germline <= 0.02 vaf cut-off;

+smg gene list for each cancer type can be found from file smg.bailey.cell.ct.tsv, which is obtained from TCGA pan-can paper (Cell, 2018 Apr 5;173(2):371-385)

 hg38: /gscmnt/gc2521/dinglab/mwyczalk/somatic-wrapper-data/image.data/A_Reference/GRCh38.d1.vd1.fa

 [0]  Run all steps